The Wilmar group of mills has passed the first quarter mark for the 2021 crush.

 The search is on for Wilmar Sugar Australia’s next generation of tradespeople.

-The 2020 crushing season is now under way for the Wilmar group, after rain delayed start dates in three of our milling regions.
+Wilmar's 2020 crushing season is under way after rain delayed start dates in three of our milling regions.

-Wilmar AgServices has launched a new stockfeed product range that targets the largest mineral deficiency in Queensland cattle – phosphorus.
+Our new stockfeed product range targets the largest mineral deficiency in Queensland cattle – phosphorus.

 Wilmar Sugar has manufactured 350 new cane bins in the lead-up to the 2020 Herbert crush.